-It is more likely the case that boards have fewer standing committees to address ongoing work and use task forces or ad hoc committees to complete time-limited work.
+It is more likely that boards have fewer standing committees to address ongoing work and use task forces or ad hoc committees to complete time-limited work.

-No board’s committee structure should be set in stone.
-Every board should pay close attention to the needs of the board and the organization and make sure its work groups are meeting those needs.
+Committee structures are rarely set in stone.
+Each board should pay close attention to the needs of their board and the organization to ensure its work groups meet those needs.
 Frequently reevaluating your board’s committee structure and keeping it flexible allows your board to address structural issues as they occur or even before they start.

 Consider the following questions as you evaluate your board committee structure:

 - Do your board members feel their participation in committees provides them with a way to meaningfully contribute to the board’s work and use their expertise that regular meetings do not?

 - Are committee assignments distributed evenly across the board so that every member has a chance to be involved in committee work?

 - Do your board committees foster, rather than hinder, board-staff interaction and cooperation and deepen the board’s understanding of the issues that have an impact on the life of your organization?

 - Do all of your task forces have an objective?
 A lifespan?

 - Are any of your committees duplicating another committee’s work or the staff’s work?

 - Has a standing committee that had important work to do in the past completed its objective and taken on work that may have yet to be sanctioned by the board to occupy its time?